 Looking for a comprehensive site that’s going to help you practice your basic Estonian skills?
 Eesti Keel directly translates as ‘Estonian Language – Practice Makes Perfect’.

-Choose from over 130 exercises that range in difficult and subject matter to give you a super well-rounded approach to learning Estonian!
+Choose from over 130 exercises that range in difficulty and subject matter to give you a super well-rounded approach to learning Estonian!

 Have Fun Learning Farsi, Even Without Duolingo!